-Astoria's Urban Growth Boundary encompasses Tongue Point.
+Astoria's Urban Growth Boundary encompasses Tongue Point and the MARAD Basin.
 The City has identified the need for additional land to accommodate industrial development.
 Policies for the Astoria Urban Growth Boundary are contained in the Astoria UGB Comprehensive Plan.